CDR-Stats is built on an open source software consisting of, but not limited to:-

 In the future, other connectors may be written to interface with other switches as demand dictates.
 Contact us for more details.

-CDR-Stats is a web based application primarily designed and tested for installation on Linux, so a webserver will be required.
-CDR-Stats can be installed on the same server as the switch, or on a remote system and can be linked to many switches.
+CDR-Stats is a web/server based application primarily designed and tested for installation on Linux, CDR-Stats could be installed on the same server as the switch, but we recommend that you install it on a separate system.
+One single CDR-Stats server can be linked to many switches and provide reporting to your customer, as multi-tenant capability is built-in the core of CDR-Stats.

-For really large deployments, MongoDB and CDR-Stats can be installed on an array of servers to scale to querying possibly billions of call detail records.
+For really large deployments, CDR-Stats can be installed on an array of servers to scale to querying possibly billions of call detail records.

 For installation instructions, a Beginner’s Guide to install CDR-Stats has been provided along with automated installation scripts for a range of scenarios.